Last Updated on 23 December 2025 by Cycloscope

 Rolling hills full of olive trees, laid-back country life, constant ups and downs with stunning views… with only one downside: very few accommodation options all the way from Fez to Chefchouane.

-From the blue city, we absolutely recommend spending the last (or first) days of your Maroccan bike trip on the Mediterranean coast.
+From the blue city, we absolutely recommend spending the last (or first) days of your Moroccan bike trip on the Mediterranean coast.
 Two equally beautiful roads lead to Oued Laou, passing by the umpteenth incredible canyon.

 More ferry connections are available from the Tanger Med port, which is also nearby – about 40km east of the city of Tangier.

-Best season for cycle touring Morocco
+Best season for Bikepacking Morocco

 Morocco is extremely hot in the summer months.
-In June, July, August, and even September, temperatures can easily get above 40C (104F), especially in the desert and along the coast.
-Therefore cycle touring Morocco in summer is not advisable.
+In June, July, August, and even September, temperatures can easily get above 40 °C (104 °F), especially in the desert and along the coast.
+Therefore, cycling in Morocco in the summer is not advisable.

-What to Bring for a bike trip in Morocco
+What to Bring for a Bike Trip in Morocco

-If you’re going to follow our advice and cycle Morocco in autumn, spring, or winter – and you want to include the High Atlas in your trip (you should) – then you shall expect wide temperature excursions during your trip.
+If you’re going to follow our advice and cycle Morocco in autumn, spring, or winter – and you want to include the High Atlas in your trip (you should) – then you should expect wide temperature excursions during your trip.

 If you want a complete packing list, have a look at our Bikepacking Gear List article and/or our Essential Gear for Cycle Touring.

-If you don’t wanna click further, just add to your standard kit:
+If you don’t wanna click further, add to your standard kit:

 - Leg warmers